octo-technology/OpenTezos/docs/tezos-basics/exam.md

 - [ ] It is free if you are a baker

 ### Question 5
-In which way can the XTZ be created?  //TODO( What kind of operations is responsible for creating XTZ ?)
+What kind of operations is responsible for creating XTZ?

 - [ ] Run a node
 - [X] Baking